INSIDER: Long-term Strategies: Climate Action Today with Tomorrow in Mind

 The development of long-term strategies sends the right signals to the private sector, enhancing opportunities for innovation and allowing institutions to reap the benefits of early action.

 What Are the Key Elements of Long-term Strategies?

 The scope and depth of long-term strategies will be determined by countries.
 Accordingly, there is no one-size-fits-all format or structure for a long-term strategy.
 However, some key elements of a long-term strategy include:

 - a long-term vision;

-- sustainable development considerations;
+- development considerations;

 - mitigation elements (including a long-term quantified outcome for GHG emissions reductions and results of mitigation models and scenarios);